EhSaaNsh/Clustering-Algorithms/README.md

 # K-means-clustering
-This is a K-means clustering to find which countries are poorest
+clustering folder  is a K-means clustering to find which countries are poorest clustering2 folder is Customers of bank clustering